mazanaqvi/HandyScripts/README.md

 If you love **HandyScripts** and want to help it grow, don’t forget to give it a ⭐!
 It means the world (and adds +10 wizard points 🧙) to us!

+---

+## 🛡️ **License**

+This repository is licensed under the MIT License.
+Feel free to use, share, and modify these scripts as you like.

+---

 ### 🧙 **"With great scripts comes great power.
 Use them wisely!"**